johnathanvman/F6/index.md

 						" Soon we are both "+choose(["covered","soaked","dripping","slick","drenched"])+" in sweat.", " Soon she's panting heavily.",
 						" Soon her breath is ragged.",
-						" Soon I'm ready to burst, but keep making long strokes into her.", " Soon she's panting and covered in sweat."+choose([""," Her arms give out and "+choose(["","her upper body lies limp."])+" I start thrusting harder, pressing her into the ground."]), " I rub my thumb against the rim of her anus, and feel her tighten around me.", " We make love, losing ourselves to the pleasure.",
+						" Soon I'm ready to burst as I keep making long strokes into her.", " Soon she's panting and covered in sweat."+choose([""," Her arms give out and "+choose(["","her upper body lies limp."])+" I start thrusting harder, pressing her into the ground."]), " I rub my thumb against the rim of her anus, and feel her tighten around me.", " We make love, losing ourselves to the pleasure.",